FABAD Journal of Pharmaceutical Sciences evaluates original research articles written in English and review articles written in English or Turkish.

 Style of Manuscripts

 - Manuscripts should be written as clearly and concisely as possible and typed on A4 size papers with a margin of 2 cm on all sides and justified.
 Font of the text including headings should be “Times New Roman” with 12 pt font size and 1,5 line spacing.
 Summary should be written italic with 10 pt font size and 1 line spacing.

 - Author(s)’ names (full names, surnames with capital letters, 12 pt, no title, centered) should written allowing 2 line space from the title of the article.
 Having more than one author, the names should be separated with commas.
-By using numbers as superscripts, the institution and their complete postal addresses of authors must be indicated as 10 pt in the next line.
+For addresses, an increasing number of asterisks should be written at the end of each author's surname.
+The institution and their complete postal addresses of authors must be indicated as 10 pt in the next line.
 The ORCID number of each autor should be written below institutions with 10 pt font size.

 - Abbreviations that are unavoidable in the summary must be defined at their first mention in the text and included in parenthesis, then used in the remaining text as their abbreviated forms.